WilliamBHW/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.8.2, Visual Studio Code 1.58.2

-## Analysis and Challenges
-In this project, the final python cript will be expected to deliver the following information after a complete run:

-1. The total number of votes cast.
-2. A complete list of candidates who recieved votes.
-3. A complete list of county where voters turout.
-4. The percentage of vote each candidate won.
-5. The percentage of turnout each county has.
-6. The total number of votes each candidate won.
-7. The total number of turnout each county have.
-8. The county which has most turnout.

 ### Challenge Data Background
 > After giving you an overview of the election audit tasks, Tom wants to go over the steps required in detail.
 He's going to show you a technique commonly used by programmers to write steps of their code, which is called pseudocode.
 Pseudocode will make the audit easier to present to nontechnical colleagues and stakeholders.